stakater-archive/StakaterCloudDocs-Archived/content/sre/tenant-operator/overview.md

   <summary>Mandatory vs. Optional Templates</summary>
   <p>Templates can either be mandatory or optional.
 By default, all Templates are optional.
 Cluster Admins can make Templates mandatory by adding them to the `spec.namespacetemplate.templateInstances` array within the Tenant configuration.
 All Templates listed in `spec.namespacetemplate.templateInstances` will always be instantiated within every `Namespace` that is created for the respective Tenant.</p>
 </details>

-By adding `LabelSelector` in `spec.namespacetemplate.templateInstances.Selector` field, template can be instantiated within the matching `Namespaces` only.

 ### 4. TemplateInstance